nyorain/vil/docs/own/done.md

+- [x] clean up ThreadContext (after inlining rework)
+	- [x] update to better ThreadContext version, where we don't use stdcpp alignment
+- [x] figure out tracy issues.
+On windows, it causes problems with a lot of applications that I can't explain :( Some of the problems have been caused by a tracy update, it used to work!
+	- [x] Might be fixed now, test with doom on windows (on windows we currently init the ThreadContexts on thread creation, meaning we can't use tracy there.
+Otherwise it runs)
 - [x] spvm: add callback for getting image data instead of requiring the whole image to be present
 - [x] spvm: Avoid copies for setting buffer data.